 29-inch-wheeled mountain bikes, often referred to as “29ers”, are known for their ability to carry momentum down the trail and roll over obstacles with relative ease.
 While these favorable characteristics were previously sought after primarily by XC riders, this wheel size has slowly made its way into all disciplines of the sport.
 29ers are also known to be more stable than 27.5-inch wheeled bikes at speed and have a larger tire contact patch with the ground, which translates to an increase in traction.
 In the past, 29-inch-wheeled bikes were marketed to taller riders.
 However, in recent years bike companies have made significant progress in bike designs, and it’s not uncommon to find riders in the 5’3” range sporting this wheel size.
 And, of course, if you happen to be over 6 feet tall, we can’t help but think you’ll be best-served by a 29er in most cases.
 For a more detailed breakdown, see our article: 27.5 vs. 29er Mountain Bikes.

 There are a number of drivetrain and gearing options currently on the market, and the quality of a given set-up often directly correlates with the cost of the bike.
-On budget-oriented rides like the Co-op Cycles DRT 1.1 above, you’ll find 3 x 7 or 3 x 8 gearing (for a total of 21 or 24 speeds).
-This gives riders a very wide range of gears and is appropriate for all types of terrain, whether that be steep uphill singletrack or fast-paced gravel paths.
-The primary downside to all those gears, however, is that they typically weigh quite a lot, especially compared to the components found on higher-end models.
+On budget-oriented rides like the $549 Co-op Cycles DRT 1.1, you’ll find 3 x 7 or 3 x 8 gearing (for a total of 21 or 24 speeds).
+The “3” indicates the gearing at the front (where you’re pedaling), while the “7” is for the rear cassette.
+The upside to the design is that you have a wide range of gears at your disposal for anything from steep uphills to fast-paced gravel paths.
+But it comes with a very significant weight penalty, and it can be a real pain trying to quickly swap between gears at either end of the ratio.
+As such, every year we see more and more 1X drivetrains that ditch the front derailleur.

 Mountain bike weight is one of the more sought-after numbers for potential buyers, but it can be difficult to nail down (not all manufactures advertise it).
 The good news is that it’s typically easy to get a good gauge.
 To start, weight corresponds with the categories above.
 XC bikes are typically the lightest, ranging from around 30 pounds for a mid-range design to the low 20s for a race-ready steed.
 Trail bikes are a bit heavier than XC styles, but their moderate suspension travel makes them lighter than all-mountain and downhill rides (downhill and park are the heaviest among this trio).
 Finally, e-mountain bikes are on extreme heavy end of the spectrum—their batteries and complex motors push them near 50 pounds.

 Taking this a step further, weight does vary a fair amount within the bike categories listed above.
 And in general, pounds drop as the quality of the materials and price go up.
-As an example, Co-op Cycles offers three aluminum hardtails: the $499 DRT 1.1 is 32 pounds 12.5 ounces, the $899 DRT 1.2 is 31 pounds 12.6 ounces, and the $1,149 DRT 1.3 is 29 pounds 2.7 ounces.
 For the most part, the weight decreases are due to nicer components like the drivetrain, suspension fork, and wheels.
 You’ll also see a drop in weight on high-end bikes when manufacturers utilize carbon fiber frames rather than aluminum.
-Taking a look at Trek’s full-suspension Remedy line, the aluminum Remedy 7 ($3,450) weighs 2 pounds more than the similarly equipped carbon fiber Remedy 9.7 ($4,199).
+Taking a look at Trek’s full-suspension Remedy line, the base aluminum Remedy 7 ($3,300) weighs 3 pounds more than the upgraded carbon fiber Remedy 9.7 ($4,500).
 Serious riders will often be willing to spend up for the lighter model, while casual riders or those not planning to cover significant ground can save with a heavier build.

 $5,000 and Above